danielelpsy/udemy-ai-companion/README.md

 2. Enable **Developer Mode** (toggle in the top right corner).
 3. Click **Load unpacked** and select the project folder.

+## Setting Up Your OpenAI API Key
+This extension requires an OpenAI API Key to access AI-powered features.
+Follow these steps to get and set up your API Key:

+## Step 1: Get Your OpenAI API Key
+Go to the OpenAI API Keys Page.
+Sign in or create an account if you don't already have one.
+Click Create new secret key to generate a new API Key.
+Copy the generated API Key (e.g., sk-...).

+## Step 2: Add the API Key to the Extension
+Open the extension popup.
+Click on the Settings link at the bottom of the popup.
+Paste your OpenAI API Key into the provided input field.
+Click Save to store the API Key securely.

 ## Contributing
 Contributions are welcome!
 To contribute:
 1. Fork this repository.